aharonium/opensiddur.org/posts/HTML/miscellanea/traditions/how-the-grateful-dead-jewish-text-and-worship-explain-one-another-and-raise-interesting-questions.html.md

 <body>
 Title: בלוס פון חלה | How the Grateful Dead, Jewish Text, and Worship Explain One Another and Raise Interesting Questions, by Virginia Spatz<br />
 Primary contributor: vspatz<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=7873">http://opensiddur.org/?p=7873</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=7873">http://opensiddur.org/?p=7873</a>
 <p />
 <hr />